 8.2 Random access response - Type-1 random access procedure

 In response to a PRACH transmission, a UE attempts to detect a DCI format 1_0 with CRC scrambled by a corresponding RA-RNTI during a window controlled by higher layers [11, TS 38.321].
 The window starts at the first symbol of the earliest CORESET the UE is configured to receive PDCCH for Type1-PDCCH CSS set, as defined in clause 10.1, that is at least one symbol, after the last symbol of the PRACH occasion corresponding to the PRACH transmission, where the symbol duration corresponds to the SCS for Type1-PDCCH CSS set as defined in clause 10.1.
-If NTA,adjUE or NTA,adjcommon, as defined in [4, TS 38.211], is not zero, the window starts after an additional TTA+kmac msec where TTA is defined in [4, TS 38.211] and kmac is provided by K-Mac or kmac=0 if K-Mac is not provided.
+If NTA,adjUE or NTA,adjcommon, as defined in [4, TS 38.211], is not zero, the window starts after an additional TTA+kmac msec where TTA is defined in [4, TS 38.211] and kmac is provided by kmac or kmac=0 if kmac is not provided.
 The length of the window in number of slots, based on the SCS for Type1-PDCCH CSS set, is provided by ra-ResponseWindow.

 *** Unchanged text omitted ***